muvox-io/euphonium/docs/technical/dev-environment.md

 #### Dependencies
 - `nodejs` in version of at least 14
 - `yarn`
+- `npm`

-Installation of both is platform specific, but mostly just comes down to installing them through a package manager.
+Installation of these are platform specific, but mostly just comes down to installing them through a package manager.

 ### Setting up dependencies